-Contact Lenses: Don’t forget to bring enough contact solution, too.
+Contact Lenses: Don’t forget to bring enough contact solutions, too.
 It can be hard to get in many regions.

 Razor / Beard Trimmer: Personal choice here, whatever you prefer.

-Tampons / Pads / Moon Cup: The cheapest, most hassle-free and environmental-friendly option is the moon cup.
+Tampons / Pads / Moon Cup: The cheapest, most hassle-free, and environmentally-friendly option is the moon cup.
 But again, bring whatever you prefer.

 Wet Wipes: Especially handy for when traveling a lot.

 Tweezers / Nail Clippers / Nail File: Just a basic kit will do.

 There are more pharmacies in the world than you can possibly imagine.
 You can buy most of the things when you need them, therefore I don’t want to include all of the potential items on this digital nomad packing list, but it might be a good idea to bring a few pills and packs of the following: